wifi

 method switches the Wi-Fi state to disabled

-and disconnect from connected Wi-Fi.
+and disconnects from the connected Wi-Fi.

 All previously configured networks will be forgotten.